top of page

 GARDENS

-Despite the fact that households including an adult with a disability report food-insecurity rates as high as 33.9 % in 2023, disabled individuals are rarely included in community gardening or urban agriculture, most notably due to accessibility assumptions and barriers.
+Despite households that have at least one Disabled adult reporting food-insecurity rates as high as 33.9 % in 2023, disabled people are rarely included in community gardening or urban agriculture, most notably due to accessibility assumptions and barriers.

 This exclusion means Disabled people are significantly more